sfulay/starter-hugo-academic/content/publication/preprint/index.md

 publication: "Polarized Speech on On Online Platforms"
 publication_short: ""

-abstract: While political polarization has increased as measured through surveys, currently we lack comprehensive, longitudinal, and ecologically valid measurement of the polarization of online political speech that spans social media platforms.
+abstract: "While political polarization has increased as measured through surveys, currently we lack comprehensive, longitudinal, and ecologically valid measurement of the polarization of online political speech that spans social media platforms.
 Using language models, we analyze~ 2.5 billion comments on Reddit and Twitter across ~ 1.7 million accounts from 2007–2023 and find that polarized speech has been rising on